 Early career – from karting to Formula Renault

-He was born on 28th of June 1986 in Geneva and as a boy raced karting.
+Mathias Beche was born in June 1986 in Geneva and as a boy raced karting.
 His best results were the 2nd place in 2000 French Junior Championship and the 3rd position on FFSA Kart Tour in 2002.
 In 2007, Beche switched to single-seaters and contested in the Asian Formula Renault Challenge.
 Mathias finished 5th overall with one win on his account.

 In 2008 the Swiss racer was a runner-up to Felix Rosenqvist in the Formula Asia 2.0, having two wins and a total of eight podiums.
 At the end of the year Beche also had a test in Formula V6 Series and was the official driver for Michelin Asia-Pacific.

 Switch to sports cars

 Beche left single-seaters at the beginning of 2009 and switched to sports cars.
 He competed in the Formula Le Mans and scored two wins and a total of six podiums before finishing the season as a runner-up.
 The same year Mathias appeared in the Radical European Master and scored a podium finish.

 The following year brought a new experience to the Swiss races who contested four rounds of the Le Mans Series – three in the FLM class and one in GT1 class, driving a Ford GT.
 Driving the same car, Beche also appeared in the last two rounds of the FIA GT3 Championship.
 Finally, Mathias began to prepare for the World Endurance Championship.
 He had the LMP1 test with Oreca at Circuit Paul Ricard and LMP2 test with Rebellion Racing at Estoril.

 Mathias Beche, Ford GT, 2010 Spa 1000 km